Vicente del Bosque: Spain national team

 On 9 June 2009, in a friendly against Azerbaijan in which Spain won 6–0, del Bosque became the first manager in all of football history to win his first ten games as debut manager of a national team, the previous record being nine held by João Saldanha of Brazil.
 The record currently stands at 13 successive victories, with the last winning match being a 2–0 win against South Africa in the 2009 Confederations Cup, followed by a 2–0 defeat in the semifinal stage of the same competition against United States.

 On 14 October 2009, Spain joined the very small number of teams to have won all their World Cup qualifying games in a single campaign, achieving a record-breaking ten wins in ten games.
 In Spain's first game of the 2010 FIFA World Cup on 16 June, they lost 1–0 to Switzerland.
 Spain bounced back and won group H by winning the next two games.
 They faced Portugal in the Round of 16, winning 1–0, and defeated Paraguay in their quarter-final match, again by 1–0.
 Spain then defeated Germany in the semi-final on 7 July 2010, winning 1–0, allowing them to reach their first World Cup final.
 In the final against the Netherlands, he led his team to victory after a goal scored in extra time by Andrés Iniesta.
-Upon this triumph, he became the oldest coach to win the World Cup.
+Upon this triumph, he became the oldest coach to win the World Cup, until he was surpassed by his compatriot Luis de la Fuente in 2026.